 What about Religious Education for my kids?

-We encourage you to contact our Interim Director of Religious Education, Anne Principe, to discuss our Church School.
+We encourage you to contact our Religious Education Committee to discuss our Church School.
 Church School meets regularly from September to June On most Sundays the children (pre-K through Middle chool) start Worship upstairs with the adults before heading downstairs to their classrooms.
 The Nursery is also located downstairs and has plenty of toys and comfy seating for babies and parents.
 For smaller children, there are activity boxes in the top shelf of the coat cupboard in Parish Hall that can be brought into the Sanctuary during the start of the Worship service if your child needs some quiet drawing time.
 Please return your used activity boxes to bottom of the coat cupboard to be refurbished.
 For toddlers and infants, in addition to the Nursery, if you feel that you must leave the Sanctuary for any reason, there is a speaker in our Parlor, with comfy chairs, where you can take your little ones.
 There are also diaper-changing tables in the Nursery (basement-level) and wheelchair-accessible restroom (main floor.)
 The High School youth group meets every-other Sunday afternoon.

 What else should I know about MUUC?